As an Amazon Associate I earn from qualifying purchases.

 A Bowl of Fluffly Chickpea Brine or Aquafaba with some chickpeas on the side

-What we love the most about this recipe?
-We get to use what we would have normally discarded.
-Try it next time you use canned garbanzo beans, remember to save that brine!
-Tip: Add some sugar and bake vegan meringues!
+What I love the most about this recipe is that I get to use what I otherwise would’ve discarded.
+Try saving the brine and putting it to use next time you use canned garbanzo beans!
+Tip: Add some sugar and then bake vegan meringues!

 1 egg: 3 tablespoons of aquafaba per 1 large egg.
 Use 2 tablespoons of aquafaba per 1 large egg white.